Fairness Index survey is live. Score your governance system in 5–8 minutes — contribute to the world’s first governance fairness dataset.

 Freedom must be protected

-Fair structures guarantee freedom — not the reverse
+Fair governance structures guarantee freedom — not the reverse

 Full Equitism framework → Read the paper →